neuraparse/QMANN/.github/SECURITY.md

 ### Research Data Security

-Since QMNN is a research project:
+Since QMANN is a research project:

 1. **Experimental Data**: Secure storage and transmission of research data
 2. **Model Weights**: Protection of trained model parameters